Early Middle College

 How do I apply?

-Complete all application materials and an essay, which you’ll submit to the HVAM counselor or Head of School at least one week in advance of the mandatory new student orientation session.
+Complete all application materials and an essay the spring of your 10th grade year (between Feb 1st and Mar 15), which you’ll submit to the HVAM EMC Counselor Jesse Harrison.
 Once accepted into the program, you must then apply to the appropriate college.